Privacy Policy

 14. Use of Cookies

-The Service uses cookies for service provision and web analytics.
-The cookies we use are classified into the following three categories.
+The Service uses cookies for service provision.
+The cookies we use are classified into the following two categories.

 Essential Cookies